kostadin-t/btp-terraform/units/unit_4/lesson_1/README.md

 > [!NOTE]
 > This downside is not specific for the setup on SAP BTP, but is also the case for other cloud providers.
 In the case of Kubernetes it is even recommended to split the provisioning of the cluster from further action in the cluster to avoid unwanted side effects.

-To separate the Terraform configuration for Cloud Foundry, we create a new directory called `cloudfoundry`.
+To separate the Terraform configuration for Cloud Foundry, we restructure our setup a bit.
+We create two new directories inside of our existing directory `learning-terraform-on-sapbtp`:

+- `BTP` - This directory will contain all the configuration for *BTP specific* resources
+- `CloudFoundry` - This directory will contain all the configuration for *Cloud Foundry specific* resources

+We move all the configuration including the `*.tfstate` file as well as the `.terraform` directory and the `.terraform.lock.hcl` file into the `BTP` directory.
+The directory `learning-terraform-on-sapbtp` should now only contain the two new directories.

+We switch into the directory `CloudFoundry`.
 We create a new file called `provider.tf` in the newly created directory with the following content:

 ```terraform
 terraform {